eProsima/vulcanexus/docs/rst/tutorials/core/wifi/easy_mode/easy_mode_cli.rst

 -------------

 As mentioned earlier, this tutorial is a follow up of the :ref:`easy_mode_tutorial`.
-Therefore, it is essential to have completed the prerequisites section of that tutorial beforehand.
+Therefore, it is essential to fulfill the prerequisites section of that tutorial beforehand.

 Preparation
 -----------